-Tracking Change promotes data-driven models of civic engagement, transparency and accountability.
+Tracking Change promotes data-driven models of transparency and accountability.

 All That Philly Jazz is a digital history project at the intersection of technology, art and civic engagement.
 We are mapping Philadelphia’s jazz heritage from bebop to hip-hop.
 We are mapping places of historical significance, jazz venues, Walk of Fame plaques and murals.
 The images will be contextualized with data from, among other sources, Echo Nest and Rdio.